 The Role of Temperature and Humidity

 Temperature and humidity levels can impact the drying time of buffing compounds.
 Working in controlled conditions, such as a well-ventilated and moderately humid space, can give you more control over the drying process and make compound removal more manageable.
-(See Also: How to Remove Rubbing Compound Haze: A Step-by-Step Guide for Flawless Finish)
+(See Also: Can You Wax Chrome Wheels?
+A Comprehensive Guide to Chrome Wheel Maintenance)

 Seeking Professional Advice